 Once the tumor has been completely removed, reconstructive surgery is usually necessary.
 Many excellent techniques are available to reconstruct almost any surgical defect.
-The surgery is performed as an outpatient (there is usually no need for hospitalization).
+The surgery is performed as an outpatient procedure (there is usually no need for hospitalization).
 Local anesthesia, which numbs the eyelid, is combined with light sedation so there is little, if any, pain during or even after surgery.

 To effectively treat skin cancers of the eyelids and face requires a special understanding of the anatomy and pathophysiology of the eyelid.
 The excellent general plastic surgeon, who does tummy tucks and breast augmentations, almost NEVER has been trained in eyelid anatomy or pathophysiology and should NOT be the one you choose to treat your eyelid and facial skin cancer, which should be treated only by a fully fellowship trained triple Board Certified Cosmetic and Oculofacial Plastic Surgeon.
 Fellowship in the American Society of Oculo-facial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in this subspecialty.